nauam/Courses/docs/developer/01-plugin-development.md

   (Available for `RemoteScriptNodeStep` only.)
 - `script-file-extension`: A file extension to use for the remotely copied script.
   (Available for `RemoteScriptNodeStep` only.)
-- `mergeEnvironment` - boolean, if true (default for `qwcontrolPluginVersion: 1.1+`), when the script is executed the Environment variables from the QW Control server will be merged with the context environment variables provided to the script.
+- `mergeEnvironment` - boolean, if true (default for `rundeckPluginVersion: 1.1+`), when the script is executed the Environment variables from the Rundeck server will be merged with the context environment variables provided to the script.
-  If false (default for `qwcontrolPluginVersion: 1.0`), then only the context environment variables will be provided.
+  If false (default for `rundeckPluginVersion: 1.0`), then only the context environment variables will be provided.
 - `config` - a Map defining custom [Plugin properties](#plugin-properties) (see below.)